bcmi-labs/Esp-Link/README.md

   connect to your network within 15-20 seconds
 - if the LED says that esp-link is on your network but you can't get to it, make sure your laptop is on the same network (and no longer on the esp's network)
-- if you do not know the esp-link's IP address on your network, try `esp-link.local`, try to find the lease in your DHCP server; if all fails, you may have to turn off your access point (or walk far enough away) and reset/power-cycle esp-link, it will then fail to connect and start its own AP after 15-20 seconds
+- if you do not know the esp-link's IP address on your network, try `arduino.local`, try to find the lease in your DHCP server; if all fails, you may have to turn off your access point (or walk far enough away) and reset/power-cycle esp-link, it will then fail to connect and start its own AP after 15-20 seconds